Food and Agricultural Education Act

 1. Formulation and supervision of FAE policies, laws, and regulations.

-4. Training and on-the-job training of FAE professionals.
+4. Training and continuing training of FAE professionals.

-5. Contact, interaction, and cooperation for international FAE matters.
+5. Coordination, communication, and collaboration on international FAE matters.

-6. Other matters related to national-level promotion and development of FAE.
+6. Other matters related to national promotion and development of FAE.

-The regulations governing the credentials that shall be possessed by FAE professionals as mentioned in Subparagraph 4 of the preceding Paragraph, the certification or invalidation of such credentials, and the hiring, training, on-the-job training, and other related matters for FAE professionals, shall be stipulated by the central competent authority.
+The qualifications required for FAE professionals as specified in Subparagraph 4 of the preceding Paragraph along with the procedures for their recognition, revocation, recruitment, training, continuing education, and other related matters for FAE professionals, shall be stipulated by the central competent authority.

 Article 6

-1. Planning, undertaking, and supervision of local FAE.
+1. Planning, implementation, and supervision of local FAE.

-2. On-the-job training of FAE professionals under their jurisdiction.
+2. Continuing education of FAE professionals under their jurisdiction.

 5. Other matters related to the promotion and development of local FAE.